huaweicloud/terraform-provider-huaweicloud/docs/resources/compute_instance.md

 * `deh_id` - (Optional) The ID of DeH.
 This parameter takes effect only when the value of tenancy is dedicated.

-The `block_device` block supports(Deprecated):

-* `uuid` - (Required unless `source_type` is set to `"blank"` ) The UUID of the image, volume, or snapshot.
-Changing this creates a new server.

-* `source_type` - (Required) The source type of the device.
-Must be one of "blank", "image", "volume", or "snapshot".
-Changing this creates a new server.

-* `volume_size` - The size of the volume to create (in gigabytes).
-Required in the following combinations: source=image and destination=volume, source=blank and destination=local, and source=blank and destination=volume.
-    Changing this creates a new server.

-* `boot_index` - (Optional) The boot index of the volume.
-It defaults to 0.
-    Changing this creates a new server.

-* `destination_type` - (Optional) The type that gets created.
-Possible values are "volume" and "local".
-Changing this creates a new server.

-* `delete_on_termination` - (Optional) Delete the volume / block device upon
-    termination of the instance.
-Defaults to false.
-Changing this creates a new server.

 ## Attributes Reference

 The following attributes are exported: